panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 console.log(message); // ReferenceError: message is not defined
 ```

-Unfortunately, this time the variable `message` is not available outside of `if` block.
+This time, the variable `message` is not available outside of `if` block.
 When trying to log the variable, JavaScript throws `ReferenceError: message is not defined`.

 Why does it happen?

-Because `if` code block creates a *scope* for variables defined within this code block.
-Thus `message` variable, being defined inside `if` code block, is accessible only within this scope, and inaccessible outside.
+The `if` code block creates a *scope* for `message` variable. `message` variable can be access *only* within `if` code block scope.

 At a higher level, the accessibility of variables is managed by scope.
 You are free to access the variable defined within its scope.
 But outside of its scope, the variable is inaccessible.

 Now, let's put down a general definition of scope:

 > *The scope* is a policy that manages the accessibility of variables.

 ## 2. Block scope